google-research/opticalflow-autoflow/README.md

 Then navigate to the "OpticalFlow-Inference.ipynb" and run all the cells.

+## Training

+The src/ directory currently contains the augmentation module (the Improved Training result uses the "pwc" augmentation from the augmentations module).
+The full train loop will posted soon.

 ## Citation

 If you find this useful in your works, please acknowledge it appropriately by